 Imagine that you’re a parent whose daughter comes home from school to say that she’s failed her Maths exam.
-You turn to her and say, “I told you before, you’re a complete failure.
+You turn to her and say, “I told you before that you’re a complete failure.
 I always knew that you were inadequate and worthless”.
-Maybe that sounds a little harsh?
+Maybe that sounds a little harsh.
 But our own critical self-talk can sometimes sound just like this.
-We can find ourselves saying things to ourselves that we would never say to someone else.
+We can find ourselves saying things to ourselves that we would never say to someone else – even our worst enemy.